Visa Traveler

 • Official source: Ministry of Foreign Affairs of El Salvador

 Personal experience: I entered El Salvador from Guatemala at the land border with my Indian passport and US visa.
-There are no immigration checkpoints at El Salvador and Guatemala land borders.
+There are no immigration checkpoints at the land borders of El Salvador and Guatemala.
 No entry stamp was issued.

 —